 You have made a wonderful choice to buy sheets made from a material that is naturally soft.
 You don’t need a fabric softener, the long bamboo fiber will actually get softer with each new wash.
 Fabric softener will not help bamboo fabric get any softer than they already naturally are.
 How bamboo sheets are made has an influence on this effect as well.

 No Dryer Strips or Bleach

 Never expose your delicate bamboo sheets to harsh chemicals like the ones found in dryer strips and bleach.
 Your bamboo sheets did not require harsh chemicals to be produced and they don’t need harsh chemicals to maintain their quality either.

 Use a Natural Stain Remover

 Should you have the unfortunate accident of staining your bamboo sheets always use a natural stain remover.
-We recommend Puracy Natural Stain Remover (link to read reviews on Amazon) as an eco-friendly option.
+We recommend using a natural stain remover as an eco-friendly option.
 If your sheets have a bloodstain, you could also use hydrogen peroxide to pre-soak the sheets before being washed.
 Vinegar also makes for good natural stain remover when mixed with a little bit of water.

 Wear and tear on bamboo sheets most commonly occurs when improper care is given to the sheets during cleaning, washing, drying, and stain removal.
 Make sure to always follow the information provided to you by the manufacturer and the advice given in this article.